 LOD-RoadTran18 project concludes its first phase in which a comprehensive analysis of European legislation has been carried out regarding to the development of intelligent transport systems and their implementation in the European Union.
 The study is the basis of project goal to re-use dynamic traffic data between European Union countries.
 LOD-RoadTran18 is co-financed by the European Commission under CEF projects 1.

 The aim of the LOD-RoadTran18 is to improve the interoperability and distribution of dynamic traffic data from the Czech Republic and Spain.
 The project aims to ensure their reusability at European level to become linked open data (LOD).

 An analysis of legal and technical issues related to PSI was carried out.
-The project partners reviewed the existing legislation at national and European level and analyzed its level of implementation on public portals with open data and in particular in the national access points.
-At the same time, procedural issues related to the ITS Directive were analyzed.
-In addition, partners from both countries involved analyzed national legislation resulting from the two legislation.
+The project partners reviewed the existing legislation at national and European level and analysed its level of implementation on public portals with open data and in particular in the national access points.
+At the same time, procedural issues related to the ITS Directive were analysed.
+In addition, partners from both countries involved analysed national legislation resulting from the two legislation.

 The contents of this publication are the sole responsibility of TamTam Research and do not necessarily reflect the opinion of the European Union. ↩